Lab 0 Solutions

 • Install a Terminal: Install a terminal so you can interact with files in this course and run OK commands.
 If you have a terminal on your computer and feel comfortable using it, you can skip this part.

-• Install a Text Editor: Install software to edit .py files for this course (e.g. VSCode, Atom, etc.).
+• Install a Text Editor: Install software to edit .py files for this course (e.g. VSCode).
 You can skip this part if you already have a text editor you like.

 • Walkthrough: Organizing your Files: This section walks you through how to use your terminal to organize and navigate files for this course.
-Everyone should at least skim this section, as it has important information specific to this class, but if you are already comfortable navigating directory structures with a terminal much of this will feel familar.
+Everyone should at least skim this section since it has important information specific to this class.
+However, if you are already comfortable navigating directory structures with a terminal, much of this will feel familiar.

 • Required: Doing the Assignment: You must complete this section to get points for the assignment.
 Here you will practice the different types of problems you will be asked to do in lab, homework, and project assignments for this course.
 The main goal of this assignment is to give you practice using our software.